Skip to main content

 Our 3 core values

-Expertise: National and international judges, stewards, FEI veterinarians, riders, top-level
+National and international judges, stewards, FEI veterinarians, riders, top-level coaches and officials, and organizers, all united by a shared vision.

-International Commitment: An active network across several countries, mobilized to
+An active network across several countries, mobilized to safeguard the future of equestrian sport.

 IFCE News in partnership with EAG